Physical Therapy Guide to Tarsal Tunnel Syndrome

 - Get recommendations from family, friends, or other health care providers.

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with painful conditions
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with TTS.

-The following articles provide some of the best scientific evidence for the treatment of Tarsal Tunnel Syndrome.
+The following articles provide some of the best scientific evidence for the treatment of TTS.
 The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The article titles are linked either to a PubMed* abstract of the article or to the free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 Alshama AM, Souvlis T, Coppieters MW.
 A review of plantar heel pain of neural origin: differential diagnosis and management.
 Man Ther.
 2008;13(2):103–111.
 Article Summary on PubMed.